WAT Executive Team

 Mr Keith Sorrell

 Keith is CEO of Windsor Academy Trust which was formed in 2011.
 He fulfilled the dual role of Headteacher and CEO from then until January 2016 when he became the full time Chief Executive of WAT.
-The Trust consists of two Secondary and five primary Academies, located in three different learning communities across the West Midlands.
-A third Secondary Academy (a purpose built free School) is due to open in 2018/2019.
+The Trust consists of four secondary and five primary Academies, located in three different learning communities across the West Midlands.
+A fifth Secondary Academy (a purpose built free School) is due to open in 2020.
 There are several schools actively in the process of joining with the strategic vision to grow into around 20 Academies in four hubs by 2020.

 Having taught in Staffordshire and Birmingham Keith was appointed to the post of Headteacher at Windsor High School in January 1999.
 An 11-16 school of 1400, the school was in an OFSTED category swiftly moving to good and then outstanding.
 In 2010 it became an 11-19 school where it now has 300 in the Sixth Form.
 Keith is an NLE and worked as Secondary Headteacher consultant for the DFE part time from 2002-05 supporting the workforce reform agenda and Every Child Matters in particular.
 Windsor High School was also one the first 9 Trust schools that emerged in 2007 and he spoke widely on National platforms about the benefits of collaboration as well as helping the DfE to further define and improve the process.
 He served on ASCL Council for over 10 years and in particular on the Public and Parliamentary Committee.